dorianjagusch/minishell/README.md

 All parts have been done in collaboration, yet each of us focused on different aspects of the project.

  [Azär](https://github.com/azarSarikhani):
-  - Parsing and tokenisation of the input
+  - Parsing, checking and tokenisation of the input
   - Signal handling
   - `exit`command
+  - `heredoc`

   Dorian:
   - Search for and execute commands